Our team

 Research assistant

 She joined the Sytra team in December 2020.
-She contributes to prospective studies on the ecological transition of agro-food systems.
-She particularly appreciates the inclusive processes that combine the knowledge and experiences of all to bring about sustainable agroecological innovations.
+She contributes to studies on the ecological transition of agri-food systems, notably by providing coordination and methodological support to collaborative projects.

 Noé Vandevoorde